 After five years, Sonia and her family moved to Ireland where they spent nine years working in the Dublin North Circuit in the Republic of Ireland.

 Sonia and Conrad have three adult children: Nathan, Olivia and Nyasha.
-Nathan is currently working as a Special Needs Assistant in an East London primary school.
-Olivia has just completed a Masters in Comics at Dundee University.
-Nyasha will be completing her Modern Languages degree course at Birmingham University having had her year abroad in France and Japan.
+Nathan is currently working as a Cover Supervisor in an East London primary school.
+Olivia is completing a doctorate in Comics Studies at Dundee University.
+Nyasha is a Modern Language teacher in a Birmingham Academy.

 Conrad is presently stationed in the Hants Surrey Borders Circuit as well as serving as one of the Assistant Chairs of the South-East District.

-Sonia is the Superintendent Minister with pastoral charge for Ledger's Road, Burnham and Cookham Rise Churches.
+Sonia is the Superintendent Minister with pastoral charge for Ledger's Road, Burnham, Cookham Rise and Woodlands Park Churches.

 Margaret worked as a teacher first in Guildford and then Thanet between 1978 and 2002, finishing as Head of Faculty.
 This time included seven years in Whitstable as a full-time Youth and Community Worker, and as leader of the Duke of Edinburgh's Award scheme in the area.